BlackMathIT/Esteemaudit-Metasploit/README.md

 # Esteemaudit-Metasploit

 This is a porting of the infamous Esteemaudit RDP Exploit leaked from Equationgroup (NSA).
-Vulnerable machines are Windows Server 2003 SP1,SP2 and Windows XP, SP1,SP2, SP3.
+Vulnerable machines are Windows Server 2003 SP1,SP2.

 Dependencies: